Postrediori/NeuralField/README.md

 ### RedHat-based Systems

-The following instructions are applied to these operating systems:
+The following instructions apply to:

-* Fedora >=22
+* Fedora 22 and higher

 ```
 dnf groupinstall \